hollowbit/pdilemma/README.md

 This is a basic Prisoner's Dilemma game, all played online with multiple clients!
 I started this project to learn how Elixir and Phoenix work.

-This repository is more of a sandbox so the code is not very nice or well designed right now.
-I plan on making a better designed version in the future.
+This repository is more of a sandbox so the code is not very nice or well designed.
+I plan on making a better designed version in the future in another project.
+This project is just to prototype an idea.

-## ToDo List
+## Missing Features

-I'm not done learning yet!
-Here are some things I want to add to learn more:
+Here are some things that have not been implemented, but can be to make it better:

-- [x] Private rooms: using custom and generated room codes

-- [x] Joining rooms mid-game doesn't cause issues

 - [ ] Kicking players: host can kick players when in lobby.